West Michigan Ironmen: American Arena League

 Two days after winning the MPIF championship, the Ironmen were accepted to return to the CIF for the 2019 season.
 Upon the release of the 2019 season schedule, the Ironmen were not listed as members.

 On January 18, 2019, the Ironmen posted on social media that it had joined the American Arena League (AAL) for the 2019 season along with the remaining teams from the MPIF as a Midwest Division.
 The Ironmen won the division title over the Indianapolis Enforcers, the only other team in the division to finish the season, before losing the league semifinal game to the West Virginia Roughriders.

 The 2020 season was cancelled due to the onset of the COVID-19 pandemic with no games played by any team in the league.
 The following season, the team played four games with several cancellations by other Midwest Division teams.
 The AAL chose not to hold a 2021 championship playoff, but stated each division would have their own champion.
 The Ironmen planned to hold a division championship game on June 5, 2021, but no opponents committed to playing and the team was named the division champions.

+Great Lakes Arena...

+For the 2023 season, dissatisfied with the options for regional indoor leagues in the Michigan area and seeking a more stable foundation to allow the team to schedule home games with more advance notice than they had, the Ironmen established their own league, the Great Lakes Arena Football League, which was renamed (presumably for trademark concerns) the Great Lakes Arena Alliance before the start of the 2023 season and Great Lakes Arena Football in 2024.
+As of 2025, the GLAF is inactive, but the league is still owned and operated by the Ironmen.

+American Indoor Football (Clark/Montero)

+On Christmas Day, December 25, 2024, the Ironmen announced on their social media pages that they were returning to the revamped American Indoor Football starting in 2025.
+This incarnation largely consists of the Ironmen and two teams, the Cedar Rapids River Kings and Coralville Chaos, whose co-owner Dominic Montero had an acrimonious split with the previous AIF the previous season, a dispute that had led the rest of the league's teams to leave for the National Arena League and Montero to lay stake to the AIF brand for his league.

+The Ironmen trounced both Montero-owned teams in the 2025 AIF's first two games, defeating Coralville 75-7 on February 14 and shutting Cedar Rapids out 55–0 eight days later.
+Then, after playing each team again as well as winning their out of league games, the Ironmen hosted the 2025 AIF Championship Game defeating the Chaos 76-24 to win their third national championship and finished the season with an unblemished 7-0 record.